Back to Basics Guides

 Issue Details

-• A list of all instances of this issue across your site.
+• Instances: A list of all places this issue occurs on your site.

-• Status of the issue, this could be Active, Resolved, or Not an Issue.
+• Status: Whether the issue is Active, Resolved, or Not an Issue.

 Use the Previous Issue and Next Issue arrow buttons at the top of the page to navigate between the Issue Detail pages.